ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {{site.data.keyword.block_storage_is_short}} data and boot volumes with user tags that match the tags in a [backup policy](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-policies) are backed up.

-## How do enable my volumes to be backed up?
+## How do I enable my volumes to be backed up?
 {: faq}
 {: #faq-baas-enable}

-Enabling your backups is two-part process.
+Enabling your backups is a two-part process.
 First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the {{site.data.keyword.block_storage_is_short}} volumes that you want to back up.
 You then [create a backup policy](/docs/vpc?topic=vpc-backup-policy-create) and specify these tags, which identify the volumes that you're backing up.
 Within a policy, you create a [backup plan](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-plan-ui) to schedule backups of these resources.
 You can schedule backups to be taken every daily, weekly, or monthly.

 ## How many backups can I create?
 {: faq}